All Episodes

 Yeah.

-And that it's just a scam.
+And it's just a scam.

 The whole thing's a scam.

-Um he said that uh climate and migration is a double-tailed monster.
+He said that climate and migration is a double-tailed monster that destroys everything in its wake.

-The carbon footprint is a hoax made up by people with evil intentions, and they're heading down a path of total destruction.
+The carbon footprint is a hoax made up by people with evil intentions and they're heading down a path of total destruction.

-Fraser Nelson must have been particularly upset by that one.
+Franz and Nelson must have been particularly upset by that one.

-You know, you can see why progressive globo homotypes despise him.
+You know, you can see why progressive globo homo types despise him.

 Yes.